Dumitru Găleșanu: Literary-artistic and cultural affiliations

-Literary and philosophical works.
-Literary debut.
-Philosophical Poetics
+Literary and philosophical works, literary debut, philosophical poetics

-Associated with postmodernism in Romanian literature, as well as with the literary movement of Romanian writers in the 1980s, called the "The 1980s generation" (optzecism) or "The generation in blues jeans" (in Romanian: Generația optzeci/optzecistă, generația în blugi), Dumitru Găleșanu started his creative work in this field back when he was a student and continued during his university studies, managing to create a variety of literary works, including poems and essays, which were published after the Romanian Revolution of 1989.
+Associated with postmodernism in Romanian literature, as well as with the literary movement of Romanian writers in the 1980s, called "The 1980s generation" (optzecism) or "The generation in blues jeans" (in Romanian: Generația optzeci/optzecistă, generația în blugi), Dumitru Găleșanu started his creative work in this field back when he was a student and continued during his university studies, managing to create a variety of literary works, including poems and essays, which were published after the Romanian Revolution of 1989.

 At the literary debut, that took place in the year 2010, with the publication of the volume of lyrical-philosophical poems Emoții în Multivers, a bilingual Romanian-English edition, the literary criticism reproached him that at sometimes he allows himself to be seduced by the marvelous dance of ideas and that the density of abstractions in relation to the Poetic determines that some texts transforming into fields of confrontation, often dramatic, between the will to power (into expression!) of the Poetical and that (into abstraction!) of the Philosophical.

 Dumitru Găleșanu became known as a writer and philosophical poet due to his lyrical-philosophical poems with cosmological and metaphysical influences, where he speculated on the latest achievements of contemporary exact sciences, particularly in the cutting-edge fields of modern physics, as well as for his ability to explore existential themes related to being and the meaning of life, but also sensitive human themes such as love and emotional contrasts, as is the case with the poems included in some of his volumes, among which: Emoții în Multivers, Pe corzile luminii, Însemnele materiei,Ante*metafizica: antologie lirică, etc.